 As part of the transaction, Umicore would acquire manufacturing and research facilities in Oklahoma, France and South Africa.
 Umicore would also acquire a complete customer book and intellectual property portfolio (more than 70 patents), as well as business activities and certain assets in China, Australia and Mexico.
 Existing test programs will continue to run in Luxemburg and the US under service agreements.

 Goodwin Procter LLP represented Umicore as outside transaction counsel on the Delphi Catalyst transaction.
-The Goodwin Procter team was led by partner Hovey Kemp and associate Josh Klatzkin in the firm's Washington, DC office, with assistance from Washington-based partner Chad Oppenheimer and many other specialists, including New York City-based partner Al Solecki (Labor/Employment).
+The Goodwin Procter team included associate Josh Klatzkin in the firm's Washington, DC office, with assistance from Washington-based partner Chad Oppenheimer and many other specialists, including New York City-based partner Al Solecki (Labor/Employment).

 Kemp has acted as Umicore's principal outside counsel in the U.S. since the late 1980's, including in connection with Umicore's large 2003 acquisition of OM Group's automotive catalyst and other precious metals businesses.